 - Harsher in Hindsight: He anticipated that he would not live to finish his second attempt at a masterpiece, and indeed, the Working Title of his final (and ultimately incomplete) project, "I Hope I Live To Finish This," became a Self-Fulfilling Prophecy.

 - Hype Backlash: A number of animators and animation fans feel that he puts more emphasis on the animation looking pretty than telling a story (even fans have admitted that they only watch his stuff for the animation), the most common criticism of both Raggedy Ann & Andy: A Musical Adventure and The Thief and the Cobbler being scenes that go on way too long just for the sake of making the awesome animation even more awesome.
 Even trademark style of animating all his characters on ones doesn't appeal to everyone.

 - Uncanny Valley: He is insistent on shooting all of his animation entirely on ones (i.e., on new drawing every frame) in all of his project.
-While the results are usually really impressive, they can also be a little nauseating after a while.
+While the results are usually really impressive, it can occasionally appear as though characters are perpetually underwater.